gilmrt/Domoticz-Botvac-Plugin/README.md

 git clone https://github.com/gilmrt/Domoticz-Botvac-Plugin.git
 ```

-Only for Botvac D5 owners:
-If you are using map, please add this step, if not go,to next step
+**Only for Botvac D5 owners**: if you are using map, please add this step, if not go,to next step
 ```
 git checkout BotvacD5
 ```